Kalyan Roy: Political Life

 "both the Indian Mine Workers Federation and the Indian National Mine Workers Federation have come out with more or less similar demands.
 The conferences of the iMWF at Bhurkunda and inmwf at Dhanbad have raised the slogans of: Nationalisation of Mines, Wage Board for Coal Industry, Abolition of Contract labour; Gratuity and change in the present Bonus Act."

-The Mines (Amendment) Bill, 1972- Kalyan Roy was a member of a 45-member joint parliamentary committee, Government of India.
-The committee consists of 30 members from Lok Sabha and 15 members from Rajya Sabha.
+Coal Mine Nationalization (The Mines (Amendment) Bill, 1972)- Kalyan Roy was a member of a 45-member joint parliamentary committee, Government of India.
+The committee consists of 30 members from Lok Sabha and 15 from Rajya Sabha.
 After the twenty-sixth sitting on 27 August 1973, the committee's report was tabled in Rajya Sabha on 30 August 1973.
+Kalyan Roy was a fierce advocate for the nationalization of coal mines and later exposed "slaughter mining" practices by private contractors in the Hazaribagh and Giridih districts.
 The government of India nationalized coal mining in phases – cooking coal mines in 1971–72 and non-coking coal mines in 1973, all coal mines in India were nationalized in May 1973.
 On the occasion of the 29th session of AITUC, in an article, Roy addressed the gloomy situation of coal workers and collieries at Asansol-Raniganj coal belt before the Coal Mines (Nationalization) Act, of 1973.
 On 1 November 1975, the public-sector company Coal India Limited was formed to enable better organizational and operational efficiency in coal sector of India.

 Chasnala Mining Disaster 1975 - Indira Gandhi declared The Emergency on 25 June 1975.
 The coal miners across the country faced the worst workable conditions led to the Chasnala mining disaster on 27 December 1975.
 375 miners were killed in the disaster.
 The miners blamed The Indian Iron and Steel Company (IISCO) the then-owner of Chasnala Colliery for mismanagement and negligence.
 The Indian Iron and Steel Company (IISCO) claimed that International standards are maintained in Chasnala Colliery.

+Corruption in IISCO Rajya Sabha Debate 1976 - Roy played a central role in exposing rampant corruption within the Indian Iron and Steel Company (IISCO) at Burnpur, directly questioning the Minister of Steel and Mines about payments to corrupt contractors.